Hussein-omar-osman/passwordManager/README.md

 ## Project Description

-This an application that will help us manage our passwords and even generate new passwords for us by running specific commands on terminal.
+This an application that will help us manage our passwords and even generate new passwords for us by using the Tkinter GUI based user interface

 ## Author
 Hussein Omar